gregology/gregology.github.io/codex.md

 - Humans are not special, sentience is
 - Souls do not exist as separate from the physical body
 - Humans created God
+- Today's humanity will appear ludicrous to future generations
+- Plants & animals domesticated humans
+- Humans will make more mistakes

+## Beliefs about Society

 - Race and ethnicity are social constructs
 - Cultural traits exist, cultures do not
-- Today's humanity will appear ludicrous to future generations
+- Verbal purity is not social change
+- Friendship is the best way to overcome bigotry
+- Nations give meaning to wars after the fact
 - Armies & governments win & lose in war, civilians & soldiers only lose in war
-- Nations give meaning to wars after the fact
-- Plants & animals domesticated humans
-- Humans will make more mistakes

-## Beliefs about Science & Technology
+## Beliefs about Science

 - AI is already causing huge societal changes
 - AI alone is not a threat to humanity